 So I tried to suck love from that tree and ended up with dead hands anyway.
 What non-sense it would be to try and get over it!

 Now, of course, anyone can see how the specks shine the concrete—if they are looking.
 But the difference between them and the stars in them make me sick.
 I too am caught up in the difference—and that makes me even sicker.
 I’m so sick by now I’m starting to see things, gruesome things.
 I’m starting to make claims about the signs.
 I’m starting to see them all in the background, avoiding nature, avoiding the train.
 I’m starting to hallucinate my brother.

-Yes, we five dead deer make our way, unaccustomed, through the city of night and blank screams, avoiding cars and the looks of humans, consigning ourselves to our timid “signs,” our humble snorts, and our glorious walk along the true avenue, “TIME.”
+Yes, we five dead deer make our way, unaccustomed, through a city of night and blank screams, avoiding cars and the looks of humans, consigning ourselves to timid “signs,” our humble snorts, and our glorious walk along the true avenue, “TIME.”